ajaen4/django-serverless/README.md

 ## Introduction

-This project main objective is to provide Django developers an easy way of deploying several Django project.
+This project's main objective is to provide Django developers an easy way of deploying several Django project on AWS.

 ## Tech Stack